Almost every office around the world has certain types of “inhabitants”. In fact, you’ll probably find some of these characters in your workplace too.

 Try one of these, and you will never get stuck in it for hours without a break!
 A yoga ball may be the most affordable and accessible solution that works great for your back, improves your posture and makes you take frequent breaks.
 If you are looking for something more fun, try the Buoy (yes, just like the ocean buoys) that will keep you moving throughout the day.

-8. Book time for personal stuff and social media
+8. Book time for persona stuff and social media

 Discipline yourself by setting a time to access your social networks or read the news, for example, once in two or three hours.
 This strategy will prevent your social life from being a constant distraction.
 Furthermore, it will make you look forward to reading your messages or checking your updates instead of being constantly exposed to the social media notifications.